- 1+ 75- 32

 HBO's "The Wire" was just a first-rate, brilliant series - yet for some absolutely inexcusable reason, it was completely ignored by the Academy, meaning no Emmy nominations EVER for Best Drama.
 Come on!
 Over five seasons, the show only got two Emmy nominations total - for writing in 2005 and 2008.
 (For the record, it lost both times.)
-Kudos, at least, for Idris Elba's 2011 Emmy nomination for the BBC mystery series "Luther" - awesome as he was as "The Wire's" Russell 'Stringer' Bell, the Academy never noticed.also ranked#4 OF 91 The Best of Premium Cable TV Series#4 OF 110 The Greatest TV Dramas of All Time#8 OF 23 Best Political Drama TV Shows#20 OF 93 The Best Series Finales
+Kudos, at least, for Idris Elba's 2011 Emmy nomination for the BBC mystery series "Luther" - awesome as he was as "The Wire's" Russell 'Stringer' Bell, the Academy never noticed.also ranked#1 OF 216 The Best Ever Police Procedural Shows#1 OF 57 The Best Serial Cop Dramas of All Time#4 OF 98 The Greatest TV Dramas of All Time#18 OF 123 What Shows Do You Most Want on Netflix Streaming?

 Academy, you got some splainin' to do...For six years, Desi Arnaz made us laugh as Ricky Ricardo, husband of Lucy Ricardo (and real-life husband of Lucille Ball) on "I Love Lucy."
 Yet not once was he nominated for an Emmy?
 Come on!
 In fact, of the show's four regular cast members (including William Frawley and Vivian Vance as neighbors Fred and Ethel), Arnaz is the ONLY one who never got the Emmy nod.